qutip/qutip/doc/guide/dynamics/dynamics-krylov.rst

 	\mathcal{K}_{N}=\operatorname{span}\left\{|\psi\rangle, H|\psi\rangle, \ldots, H^{N-1}|\psi\rangle\right\},

-where the dimension math:`N<D` is a parameter of choice.
+where the dimension :math:`N<D` is a parameter of choice.
 In order to construct an orthornormal basis :math:`B_N` for :math:`\mathcal{K}_{N}`, the simplest algorithmiss the well-known Lanczos algorithm, which provides a sort of Gram-Schmidt procedure that harnesses the fact that orthonormalization needs to be imposed only with respect to the last two vectors in the basis.
 Written in this basism the time-evolved state can be approximated as

 .. math::
 	:label: lanczoskrylov